johnjackoleary/cfi-commonplace-book/Filed/Induced Drag.md

 <cite>Holger Babinsky, University of Cambridge, CC BY-SA 3.0, via Wikimedia Commons</cite>

-That deflected airstream, or '[[downwash]]', has the same effect as bending the lift vector rearward, creating a rearward lift component.
+That deflected airstream, or '[[Downwash]]', has the same effect as bending the lift vector rearward, creating a rearward lift component.
 This is induced drag.

 ![[Induced Drag Due to Downwash.jpeg]]